 Designed for students planning to attend graduate school, this course should be taken in the senior year at Wofford.
 The material is taken from the more advanced portions of mechanics, electrodynamics, quantum physics, optics, and introductory statistical mechanics.
 Special attention is given to the mathematical methods used in each of these areas.

-Prerequisite: MATH 240 with a minimum grade of D and PHY 331 with a minimum grade of D and PHY 341 with a minimum grade of D.
+Prerequisite: MATH 240 with a minimum grade of D and PHY 331 with a minimum grade of D.